Little Tikes Cozy Coupe Review: A Weekend Drive with Little Tikes

-The car does need a lot of assembling and was fiddler than you’d think to put together – my husband did the work and found parts of it pretty frustrating (particularly the screws for the roof).
+- My husband, who’s a seasoned flat pack assembler, did the work, and found parts of it pretty frustrating (particularly the screws for the roof).

 There’s something irresistible about these cars though, isn’t there?
-Every child *cough* adult *cough* who sees them just wants to get in and have a go…and once it was assembled even the baby, in her car leggings, was fascinated (bigger children ride the car by themselves using their feet, but if smaller children are using it there’s a floor board and parents can push it along).
+Every child *cough* adult *cough* who sees them just wants to get in and have a go…and once it was assembled even the baby, in her car leggings, was fascinated (

 Who’s seen Jurassic World?
 I really want to!

-Thanks to Little Tikes for sending us the car, which costs around £59 from most big toy shops.
-No carpets were ruined in the making of this blog post (luckily!)
+Thanks to Little Tikes for sending us the car, No carpets were ruined in the making of this blog post (luckily!)